-Man charged with battery in racist altercation at Starbucks
+'Shut up slave': Man goes on racist rant at Starbucks

 (CNN)A Chicago man was charged this week with misdemeanor battery after an apparent racially charged altercation caught on video.

+Video of part of the incident shows a white man spitting at a black man, telling him his children are "disposable vermin" and calling a second black man a slave.

-Police said 23-year-old William Boucher, who was wearing a light-colored suit, became angry when someone spilled a beverage on him on Tuesday shortly after 2:30 p.m. at a Starbucks.
-The incident spilled onto the sidewalk, where Boucher spat on a 30-year-old man and a 34-year-old woman, police said.
+The incident started, police say, when William Boucher, a 23-year-old white man wearing a light-colored suit, became angry when someone spilled a beverage on him shortly after 2:30 p.m.
+Tuesday at a Starbucks on West Lake Street.

+The situation spilled onto the sidewalk, where Boucher spat on a man, 30, and woman, 34, police said.

-Boucher, who is white, also punched a 59-year-old man in an unprovoked incident, authorities said.
+Boucher also punched a 59-year-old man unprovoked, authorities said.

-The 59-year-old man was taken to the hospital with an eye injury, CNN affiliate WLS reported.
+The older man was taken to a hospital with an eye injury, CNN affiliate WLS-TV reported.

-Boucher has been charged with three counts of misdemeanor battery after the incident outside the Starbucks on West Lake Street.
+Boucher has been charged with three counts of misdemeanor battery.
+He is scheduled to appear in court July 5.

-Boucher could not be reached on Thursday.
+Boucher could not be reached for comment Thursday.

 An emailed statement from a Starbucks spokeswoman said: "We have absolutely no tolerance for this type of behavior in our stores, and are grateful to the partners (employees) and customers who stepped in to help until officers arrived."

-A WLS photographer recorded a video of the incident.
+It wasn't immediately clear who spilled the coffee.
+A WLS photographer recorded a video of what followed.

-In the video, Boucher said: "You're disgusting," to an unidentified man after the coffee-spilling incident in the Starbucks.
+In the video, Boucher said: "You're disgusting," to an unidentified man after the coffee-spilling incident.

-In the store, a Starbucks employee appears to intervene, standing between Boucher and the unidentified man.
+A Starbucks employee appears to intervene, standing between Boucher and the unidentified man.

-"I was shocked because I thought it was going to ... end right there, security was going to come, the cops were going to show up," Juan Torres, a Starbucks employee told WLS.
+"I was shocked because I thought it was going to ... end right there, security was going to come, the cops were going to show up," Starbucks employee Juan Torres told WLS.

-Outside, Boucher walked up to an unidentified black man videotaping the incident.
-Two bystanders stepped in between the men, according to the video.
+Outside the store, Boucher walked up to an unidentified black man who, in addition to the WLS photographer, was videotaping the incident.
+Two bystanders stepped in between the men, according to video.

 "Shut up, slave.
 Do not talk to me," Boucher said to a second unidentified black man who approached him, the video shows.

-One of the bystanders seemed to push Boucher away, trying to calm him.
+A bystander seemed to push Boucher away, trying to calm him.

-Boucher then spat at the unidentified man whose children he called "disposable vermin," the video shows.
-One bystander stood between Boucher and the unidentified black man as the two appeared to try to fight.
+Boucher then spat at the man whose children he had called "disposable vermin," the video shows.
+One bystander stood between Boucher and the man as the two appeared to try to fight.

-"Get on all fours right.
-Don't walk off on two legs," Boucher said to the unidentified black man.
+"Get on all fours right now. ...
+Do not walk off on two legs," Boucher said to the unidentified black man.

 Boucher then walked away.
 Shortly after, he was seen punching another unidentified man walking in his direction.
-The man falls to ground in video.
+The man falls to ground in the video.

-The man who Boucher allegedly spat on helped detain Boucher until police arrived, police said.
+The man Boucher spat at in the video helped detain him until police arrived, authorities said.
 The video shows bystanders who intervened also tackling Boucher.

-"Calling people ... racist slurs, when I was coming into work I was not expecting to see that," Torres said.
+"Calling people ... racist slurs when I was coming into work, I was not expecting to see that," Torres said.